Washington-Dev983/Washington-Dev983/README.md

 ## Say Hi
 I may not be the most talkative person, but I really love listening to people!
 Reach out where ever and I might respond!

 "People think computers will keep them from making mistakes.
 They're wrong.
-With computers you make mistakes faster"
+With computers you make mistakes faster" -*Adam Osborne*
-- *Adam Osborne*